atanisoft/ESP32CommandStation/README.md

 | S88 | This is an optional module that allows the Command Station to poll one (or more) S88 busses as sensor inputs. |
 | LCC | This is an optional module that allows the Command Station to interface with other LCC devices either through a physical CAN bus or through WiFi connections to a LCC HUB device. |

+## Building with Arduino IDE
+It is not recommended to build with the Arduino IDE due to the custom partition table and build scripts which are not supported within the Arduino IDE.

 ## Configuring the required modules
 With only two modules being required out-of-box the configuration is relatively painless.